perriefidelis/perriefidelis/README.md

 # About Me 👩🏽‍🔬 👩🏽‍🎨 🥑
-I am a product designer living in Nigeria 🇳🇬.
-I help organisations & communities design, maintain & improve the quality of their products, to match the needs of their target audience.
+I am a designer living in Nigeria 🇳🇬, with years of industry experience of helping organisations & communities design, build and maintain the quality of their products & grow design teams.

-As a designer with a background in science(Microbiology), I like to tackle my design problems like a scientist.
-I fully understand the importance of all aspect of design and create experiences with a balanced mindset that focuses on data, research and psychology.
-I believe the best experiences are created through a vivid understanding of the problem, continues iterations, experiments and guided by user feedback.

-I am currently consulting with the African Union, the International Telecommunication Union, and UN Women to bring more women into technology.
-Also, building a diverse community and leading the design team at Open Source Community Africa, a movement that promotes and educates everything open source within Africa.

 I believe so much in the essence of community & collaboration.
 Hence, I have chosen to remain actively involved in strengthening communities around me, particularly in my areas of interests.
 I hold & reckon pertinently in the theory that, for every building, bricks & mortar are vital to the actualisation of the structure, which entails collaboration & contribution.